ShallyBanh/SublimeAStylePlugin-/README.md

 Oh and another inspiration is that i have this really annoying friend who keeps starring my repos and pestering me to do things.
 So i figured i should do some stuff so maybe he'll leave me alone and stop starring my repos.

 # Implementation
 NOT COMPLETE YET.
-Currently all this does is fix the indentation of your code but there are some edge cases that will break it so i don't suggest using it until it's complete.
+Currently all this does is fix the indentation and spacing of your code but there are some edge cases that will break it so i don't suggest using it until it's complete.

 # Example Usage
 Before